tintoy/tintoy.io/_posts/2016-11-12-writing-a-terraform-provider.md

 ---

-Tune in next time for part 2 - the Terraform plugin model.
+Tune in next time for part 2 - the Terraform extensibility model.